 While, having just one of these disorders is hard enough, being diagnosed with both substance addiction and anxiety disorder can be even more complicating.

-Anxiety disorders and substance addiction are closely related.
+Anxiety and depression medication can create a path straight to substance addiction.
 Those who struggle with anxiety disorders may turn to substance abuse in order to manage their anxiety disorder.
 In order to diagnose effectively and correctly, it’s important to understand the deep seed of the problem, whether it’s substance addiction or anxiety disorder that led to the given behaviors.

 During the diagnose, mental and physical evaluations should be performed.
 The doctor will ask questions regarding symptoms, drugs or even alcohol, and other habitual actions.
 The evaluations and tests performed on blood and urine can tell the type and the number of substances left in your body, which will help determine whether or not if the problems arose from symptoms of anxiety.